cnavarroserrano/cnavarroserrano.github.io/index.md

   <span style="color: var(--bs-link-color, #b2433f);">Draft coming soon!</span>
   <br/>
   <p>After the Spanish Civil War (1936–1939), the Francoist regime launched a political purge of the teaching workforce to ensure ideological alignment.
-  In this paper, we construct a novel dataset by digitizing and combining purge and administrative records that trace teacher careers and municipal-level staffing before and after the purge, allowing us to examine not only the replacement dynamics but also the effects of the large-scale purge of frontline public workers on workforce competence and local service provision.
+  In this paper, we construct a novel dataset by digitizing and combining purge and administrative records that track teacher careers and municipal-level staffing before and after the purge, allowing us to examine the effects of the large-scale purge of frontline public workers on workforce composition and local service provision.
   We document three main findings.
-  First, dismissals disproportionately targeted highly competent teachers, thereby reducing the overall quality of the workforce.
+  First, the dismissals disproportionately targeted highly competent teachers, reducing the overall quality of the workforce.
-  Second, the regime implemented a relocation system to mitigate teacher shortages in municipalities more severely affected by the purge.
-Yet coordination failures in this system led to unintended supply losses in municipalities that had not initially suffered dismissals.
+  Second, the purge caused a drop in average teacher experience, lowering it by about 4.3 years.
-  Third, the replacement process had heterogeneous impacts on the composition and distribution of the teacher workforce across municipalities, with staffing frictions persisting years after the purge.
+  Third, the regime implemented a hiring and reallocation process to address teacher shortages in municipalities most affected by the purge; however, coordination frictions in this system generated unintended shortages in municipalities whose teachers had not been sanctioned.
-  Taken together, our findings suggest that large-scale personnel reforms under autocratic rule can undermine state capacity and impair the delivery of essential public services.</p>
+  Taken together, our findings show that large-scale personnel reforms under autocratic rule can undermine state capacity and impair the delivery of essential public services.</p>
   </dd>
 </dl>